 Last-minute tax planning tactics for individuals

-Expenses stemming from your rental property can be claimed in full or in part, so it can be helpful to bring forward any expenses that can be undertaken before June 30 and claim them in the current financial year.
-If you know that your investment property needs some repairs, some gutter clean up or some tree lopping, for example, see if you can bring the maintenance and (deductible) payments into the 2014-15 year.
+Many expenses stemming from owning a rental property are claimable, so it can be helpful to bring forward any expenses before June 30 and claim them in the present financial year.
+If you know that an investment property needs some repairs or requires attention regarding, say, pest control, see if you can incur these costs before year end.

-If you have some spare cash, then see if you can negotiate with your finance provider to pay interest on borrowings upfront for the investment property or margin loan on shares (or other loan types), and allow a deduction this year.
 Most taxpayers can claim a deduction for up to 12 months ahead.
-But make sure your lender has allocated funds secured against your property correctly, as a tax deduction is generally only allowed against the finance costs incurred for the purpose of earning assessable income from investments.
+But make sure you review how you and your lender have allocated funds secured against your property correctly, as a tax deduction is generally only allowed against the finance costs incurred for the purpose of earning assessable income from investments.

-An exception will arise if you expect to earn more next financial year.
+An exception for some lucky individuals will arise if you expect to earn more next financial year.
 In that case it may be to your advantage to delay any tax-deductible payments until next financial year, when the financial benefit of deductions could be greater.
-Tax planning is the key, as your personal circumstances will dictate whether these measures are appropriate.
+Your personal circumstances will dictate whether these measures are appropriate and we can assist with this.

 Use the CGT rules to your advantage

-If you have made and crystallised any capital gain from your investments this financial year (which will be added to your assessable income), think about selling any investments on which you have made a loss before June 30.
-Doing so means the gains you made on your successful investments can be offset against the losses from the less successful ones, reducing your overall taxable income.
+If you have made and crystallised any capital gain from your investments this financial year (which will be added to your assessable income), think about selling any investments that are currently sitting on a loss before year-end.
+Doing so means the capital gains you made on your successful investments can be offset against the capital losses from the less successful ones, reducing your overall taxable income.

-Keep in mind that for CGT purposes a capital gain generally occurs on the date you sign a contract, not when you settle on a property purchase or share transaction.
-When you are making a large capital gain toward the end of an income year, knowing which financial year the gain will be attributed to is a great tax planning advantage.
+Keep in mind that for CGT purposes a capital gain generally occurs on the date you sign a contract, not when you settle on a property purchased.
+When you are making a large capital gain toward the end of an income year, such as selling an investment property, knowing which financial year the gain will be attributed to is a great tax planning advantage.

-Of course, tread carefully and don’t let mere tax drive your investment decisions – but check with this office to determine whether this strategy will suit your circumstances.
+Of course, with all of the above, tread carefully and don’t let mere tax drive your investment decisions – check with this office to determine whether your approach will suit your circumstances.

 No-one knows your affairs better than yourself, so you will recognise if any of the above tax tips applies to your circumstances.
 But no-one is better informed as to what is appropriate, or indeed allowable, than your tax agent (and don’t forget, any fee is an allowable deduction in the year it is paid).